REST and XForms Submission

 3. Processing Model

-input follows the semantic of <xforms:submission>
+The submission input follows the semantic of <xforms:submission>, with the

-attribute defaults to the value instance
+difference that the replace attribute defaults to the value instance.

 Processing follows the following steps: